cogdog/truwriter/install.md

 ## Installing TRU Writer

 The TRU Writer is a child theme based on [the free and elegant Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Radcliffe`.
+It only needs to present in your site.

 ### Installing TRU Writer From Scratch